Stafford and PLUS Loans

 - Students are notified of the amounts of loans processed in several ways: Letter to the Parent, Letter to the Student, Disclosure Statement from COD, Loan Receipts when funds are disbursed, Award Letter etc.

 The Perkins Loan program expired on 9/30/2017 and is no longer available to enrolled students.
 However, those students who are graduating or leaving the college will still need to comply with exit counseling procedures listed below if they received a Perkins Loan while enrolled.

 For those students who are leaving the college:

 Students who have received a Perkins Loan while enrolled at Ferrum College and who will graduate, have withdrawn, or do not plan to return are required to complete exit counseling.
-Students will need to complete the Perkins Loan Exit Counseling Test and pass at 70% or better.
-Students should review the following document (PDF) detailing information regarding Perkins Loans prior to completing the exit materials.
+Students will need to complete the online Perkins Loan Entrance/Exit Counseling and pass at 70% or better.
+Students should review the Perkins Loan Entrance/Exit Counseling Fact Sheet detailing information regarding Perkins Loans prior to completing the exit materials.
 Students will also receive a Perkins Loan Disclosure Statement to sign and return to the Financial Aid Office to complete the Exit Counseling Process.
-Remember that transcripts will be held until all exit counseling information is completed and received by the Financial Aid Office.

 Alternative Loans are offered by private lending institutions and are not guaranteed by the federal government.
 These funds are available to students who may not be eligible for federal financial aid or who may need to bridge the gap between the actual cost of education and their federal financial aid.